-McCauley is one of several former members of Resurrection Church, a local Boulder ministry which has been accused of financial coercion, manipulation and emotional and spiritual abuse.
+McCauley is one of several former members of Resurrection Church, a local Boulder ministry that has been accused of financial coercion, manipulation and emotional and spiritual abuse.

 Since its establishment in 2008, the church has sought university students to become members.
 Former members who spoke to the CU Independent were all students at CU Boulder when they joined, and hope that by telling their stories CU will do more to end the church’s influence on campus.

 Resurrection is an offshoot of Faith Christian Church in Arizona which was accused by its members of similar manipulative and cult-like practices, leading the University of Arizona to prevent its members from organizing on campus, according to the Daily Wildcat.
 An affiliate church, Covenant Christian Church, near the University of New Mexico, faced similar accusations of being a cult.
 The university banned the church from the campus in April 2016.

 Many former members of Resurrection ask why CU Boulder has not followed other campuses’ leads.
 With the church’s continued presence on CU property, members said students face the threat of falling into an organization that cuts them off from friends and family and creates a culture of anxiety and shame.

 Resurrection Church did not respond to multiple interview requests from the CUI.

 McCauley’s journey with Resurrection began her first day at CU Boulder in late August 2017.
 Near the University Memorial Center, McCauley was approached by a church minister, Branson, who asked a jarring question, “If you were to die today, would you go to heaven or hell?”

 Confused, McCauley told Branson she believed she would go to heaven.
 But Branson said the answer was wrong, at least until she joined her church.
 So she asked McCauley for her phone number.